What Is a Broken Toe?

 - Wear shoes with stiff soles.

-As you heal, it’s best to avoid high heels or any shoes that squeeze your toes.
+As you heal, it’s also best to avoid high heels or any shoes that squeeze your toes.

 When you can wear shoes and walk without pain, you can ease back into your normal activities.
 You can expect some stiffness or soreness when you first get going again, but that will fade as you get back to normal.